affilirator/bestofvacuum/src/content/blog/how-to-unclog-a-vacuum-hose.md

 ---
-title: "How to Unclog a Vacuum Hose"
+title: How to Unclog a Vacuum Hose
-author: "Christie Winston"
-authorBio: "Christie Winston is a home cleaning expert with over 10 years of experience testing and reviewing vacuum cleaners and cleaning products.
-She holds certifications in indoor air quality management and specializes in solutions for allergy sufferers.
-Christie has been featured in publications such as Good Housekeeping, Real Simple, and The Spruce."
-authorImage: "/images/authors/emma-johnson.jpg"
-authorImageAlt: "Christie Winston, Home Cleaning Expert"
-showTableOfContents: true
-image: "/images/default-image.jpg"
-coverAlt: "How to Unclog a Vacuum Hose"
+source: wordpress
+originalUrl: how-to-unclog-a-vacuum-hose
-pubDate: "2021-09-10"
+pubDate: 2024-11-30
-modDate: "2021-09-10"
+modDate: 2025-08-28
-originalUrl: "how-to-unclog-a-vacuum-hose"
-category: "Blog"
-source: "wordpress"
+image: /images/default-image.jpg
-excerpt: "Cleaning dirt and debris manually can be a pain in the butt.
+excerpt: Cleaning dirt and debris manually can be a pain in the butt.
 Just imagine how long it would take to get rid of pet hair from carpets, stubborn dust stuck on stairs, or food particles littered all over hardwood floors.
   Using just a broom, the task could take hours to complete, especially if you live in a bigger house.
-But when you bring &#8230; Read more"
+But when you bring &#8230; Read more
+category: Blog
+showTableOfContents: true
+author: Christie Winston
+authorBio: Christie Winston is a home cleaning expert with over 10 years of experience testing and reviewing vacuum cleaners and cleaning products.
+She holds certifications in indoor air quality management and specializes in solutions for allergy sufferers.
+Christie has been featured in publications such as Good Housekeeping, Real Simple, and The Spruce.
+authorImage: /images/authors/emma-johnson.jpg
+authorImageAlt: Christie Winston, Home Cleaning Expert
+coverAlt: How to Unclog a Vacuum Hose
 ---

 [![How to Unclog a Vacuum Hose ](images/How-to-Unclog-a-Vacuum-Hose-.jpg)](https://www.bestofvacuum.com/how-to-unclog-a-vacuum-hose/)